.

 My son is already showing some interest in the sport!
 This has been both scary and exciting.
 I know what a big commitment it is and that it is a difficult living.
 I think I may steer him toward golf or tennis.
 Athletics can be an important aspect of someone's life, and there are great life skills to learn, and opportunities to be had.
 I would like to expose my kids to many sports, but I will definitely put an emphasis on diving.
 I also would like to expose them to the arts and music as I feel this plays an important part in our lives as well.
 I would be just as thrilled if my kids followed my wife's example and became artists!

 Blogging with an Olympian is blog series written by Waste Management employees Justin Wilcock and Joe Camero.
 A resident of Pleasanton, Wilcock is a Waste Management LEED Green Associate and Construction Service Account Manager.
 He assists contractors, builders, and architects meet their diversion/recycling goals.
 Wilcock also serves on the Board of Directors of USA Diving, and he is the AAC (Athletes’ Advisory Council) Representative for USA divers.
-A former sports editor for the Southwestern Sun, Camero is a Waste Management Communications Specialist.
+A former sports editor for the Southwestern Sun, Camero is a Waste Management Senior Communications Specialist.

 ABOUT WASTE MANAGEMENT OF NORTHERN CALIFORNIA